 A suspenseful, gritty and smart thriller, clearly one of the best South Korean crime movies I’ve seen.
 New World is endowed with gorgeous cinematography, fast editing, unexpected twists and turns, and many moments of unbearable tension.
 The film also has generous amounts of violence and black humor.

 Hoon-jung Park (I Saw the Devil) wrote and directed this crime drama that has more than a few things in common with The Godfather, Goodfellas and The Departed.
 Of course, it goes without saying that this South Korean import is nowhere as popular as these American movies, but it is a remarkably well-done semi-homage.

-New World (aka Sinsegye) deals with the “ins and outs” of the organized crime in the Asian world.
+New World (aka Sinsegye) deals with the “ins and outs” of the crime industry in the Asian world.
 I was enthralled by director Park’s handling of a complex universe.
 The narrative tends to be a bit dense, but it is worth noting that director Park demonstrates a great understanding of the unpredictability and malleability of humans.